grom358/drupal-procedural-to-object-oriented/slides.md

 ```

 Note: Here we have an example of factory pattern in conjunction with dependency injection.
-Note: So in Drupal 8 we have a container that is responsible for the assembly of objects
+So in Drupal 8 we have a container that is responsible for the assembly of objects

 ---